Astronomical Diagrams of Inferno

 (Inf.
 1.37-40)

-1) When standing on the north pole of the Earth, the zenith, always found directly overhead, will be marked by the north star, Polaris, or the north celestial pole; in this case, the horizon is superimposed upon the equator as the equator is the midpoint between the two poles.
-See diagram 1, where the perspective is that of an observer located at the North Pole.
+1) When standing on the north pole of the earth, the zenith will be marked by the north star, Polaris, or the north celestial pole; in this case, the line of the horizon is superimposed upon the equator, or the midpoint between the two poles.
+See diagram 1, where the perspective is that of an observer located at the north pole.
+Here, the black line is both the equator and the horizon, while the red line is the ecliptic.

 Inferno 2.76-78